sameesin/cisco-csftd-on-aws/content/30_Setup_Network_Resources/1_Network resources.md

 ### Introduction

 Now in this section we are creating all the required network resources for creating our topology.Such as
 1. Subnets
-2. Interfaces
+2. Security Groups
-3. Security groups
+3. Network Interfaces
 4. Route tables
+5. Elastic IPs

  Since VPC is already up & running lets get started with our first resource that is **```Subnet```**